 In order to find what you seek, you must first push off from familiar shores.
 Ambiguity, ambivalence, anxiety.
 When moving from adaptive to authentic self, these are the markers of a journey which is moving into unknown waters.
 The degree to which we are able to sustain the tension of these three influences is considered a mark of psychological maturity.

 Each journey and the challenges that come with it are unique to the individual.
-But whether you go deep into the woods to pursue the fabled white deer, as King Arthur did, whether you enter the Grail Castle, as Parsifal did, whether you push off from familiar shores as Odysseus did -- you must be willing to leave your home behind and enter the uncharted realm of your soul's wilderness.
+But whether you go deep into the woods to pursue the fabled white deer, as King Arthur did, whether you enter the Grail Castle, as Parsifal did, whether you journey into the mysterious depths as Psyche did -- you must be willing to leave your home behind and enter the uncharted realm of your soul's wilderness.